se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 The `@Component` tag is used to mark a component.
 It provides the metadata that determines how the component is processed during runtime.

 * The use of `selector: app-person` is how Angular identifies this component in a template.
+This is an example of a custom tag used in Angular templates.
 The following code constitutes the template of `app.component.html`.

     ```html
     <h1>Person Data</h1>